 The most iconic attractions in the British capital

 Attracting 20 million tourists per year, London is the most visited city in Europe – at least until now.
 It’s no surprise that London is in high consideration in the travelers’ minds: it’s been the financial capital of Europe and has plenty of attractions that still fascinate international tourists.

-Here you have your top 7 things to do in London:
+Here you have our top seven things to do in London: